Sleep & Sleeping Disorders

 Back to top

 More serious sleep disorders include sleep apnea, in which someone temporarily stops breathing during sleep, or chronic insomnia, in which someone regularly has difficulty falling asleep.
-The Web links included on this page offer more information about these and other problems.
 If you think you suffer from one of these disorders, please see your doctor.

 Back to top